 In some countries authorities seem to be more concerned about video cameras.

-The trouble is that DSLR and mirrorless cameras sold today include video capabilities and this fact may provide the security guard on duty with yet another reason to challenge your right to photograph the site in question.
+The trouble is that DSLR and mirrorless cameras sold today include video capabilities and this fact may provide the security guard on duty with yet another reason to challenge your right to photograph the site.

 Stay Happy By Doing Your Research

-I'd heard about the security problems in India, following several bombings by groups that are commonly referred to as Muslim Extremists, but didn't realize that the response was so severe and so widespread.
+I'd heard about the security issues in India, following several bombings by groups that are commonly referred to as extremists.
+However, I didn't realize that the response was so severe and so widespread.

 Frankly, as I travel primarily to photograph, there would be many places that I simply wouldn't visit if I knew I wouldn't be allowed to photograph there.